Diabetes: what can I do to keep healthy?

 If you have diabetes your chances of a heart attack, a stroke, or other circulation problems are already higher than for most people.
-So it makes sense to give up smoking, to reduce your risk as much as possible.
+So it makes sense to quit smoking, to reduce your risk as much as possible.

-Stopping smoking isn't easy, but help is available.
-Getting professional help from your doctor, a nurse, or a trained counsellor can help you stop smoking.
+Quitting smoking isn't easy, but help is available.
+Getting professional help from your doctor, a nurse, or a trained counselor can help you stop smoking.
 There are also treatments that can help, including nicotine replacement therapy and medications.

 If you haven't exercised much in the past, making exercise part of your life might seem hard.
 But exercise has great benefits.
 It will help keep down the level of glucose in your blood.
 It will also: